-Finally, it’s okay to keep in contact with the coaches in order to keep your name in their minds.
+Be persistent with follow up!
+It’s smart to keep in contact with the coaches in order to keep your name in their minds.
 Email them every month or two, just to let them know how you’ve been doing.
 If a coach has been responsive, you may communicate with them more.
 If they haven’t, you only have something to gain by keeping them in the loop.
 All it takes is a quick note saying, “Hey coach, I’m throwing tomorrow at XYZ High School.
 I’ll let you know how it goes” or “Hey coach, I went 5-12 this week with 2 HRs, 8 RBIs, and threw a CG shutout.
 My fastball was up to 86.”
 Keep these emails short, simple, and informative.

 Recruit questionnaires are a must!
 Finally, fill out the recruit questionnaire on the programs website before you send you email so you can give them additional information they want while keeping your email short and to the point.
 You’ll see how it becomes important in the sample email below (It keeps the email short while including a lot more information!).

 Below is a list of everything you should include in your introductory email and a sample email.
 Take your time, read your email over more than once, and get it done right: